Biblical Principles for Physical Intimacy

 “He said to her, “Go, call your husband, and come here.”
 The woman answered and said, “I have no husband.”
 Jesus said to her, “You have correctly said, ‘I have no husband’; for you have had five husbands, and the one whom you now have is not your husband.”
 John 4:16-18

-- Unity in marriage is more than sexual intimacy.
+- Unity in marriage involves more than being one physically.

-- Sexual intimacy is not what makes a marriage successful.
+- Physical intimacy is not what makes a marriage successful.

 - Before sexual unity, there must be commitment, companionship, and spiritual oneness.
-These are essential to a good sexual relationship.
+These are essential to a God-honouring physical relationship.

 - Although physical intimacy is not the basis of marriage, it is Very Important .